 “I love you Evelyn,” a trickle of salty water running down past my cheeks “and I will never, ever forget you.”

 Remembering this moment gave me a mixed variety of emotions.
-Such sorrow, wishing he didn’t leave the decrepit wall after noticing an enemy, him dying before my eyes, tearing my heart in two.
-A stab of guilt pierced through my desperate heart, COULD I have saved him?
-Alas!
+Such sorrow, wishing he didn’t leave the wall after noticing an enemy, him dying before my eyes, tearing my heart in two.
+COULD I have saved him?
 I could not change the past but I could not forget about it as well.

 WW2 Art – Jiovanni – in the style of Paul Nash